SkillsFundingAgency/das-roatp-functions/README.md

 No specific configuration - run as Timer Trigger function.
 See `"ApplicationExtractSchedule"` for schedule.

-Note also fires off a Service Bus message to Apply File Extract for any file uploads
+Note also fires off a Service Bus message to Apply File Extract for any file uploads.

 ### Apply File Extract

 No specific configuration - runs as Service Bus trigger function.
 See `"DASServiceBusConnectionString"` and `"ApplyFileExtractQueue"` for Service Bus information.

+### Gateway Extract

+No specific configuration - run as Timer Trigger function.
+See `"GatewayExtractSchedule"` for schedule.

+Note also fires off a Service Bus message to Admin File Extract for any file uploads.

+### Assessor Extract

+No specific configuration - run as Timer Trigger function.
+See `"AssessorExtractSchedule"` for schedule.

+Note also fires off a Service Bus message to Admin File Extract for any file uploads.

+### Finance Extract

+No specific configuration - run as Timer Trigger function.
+See `"FinanceExtractSchedule"` for schedule.

+Note also fires off a Service Bus message to Admin File Extract for any file uploads.

+### Admin File Extract

+No specific configuration - runs as Service Bus trigger function.
+See `"DASServiceBusConnectionString"` and `"AdminFileExtractQueue"` for Service Bus information.